heri/studiozenkai/content/post/lessons-from-vacation-property-airbnb.md

 All in all, my takeaways are:

 * Owning and operating a vacation property is not for everyone.
 You need to have expert skills in at least one of these areas: marketing/sales, photography, customer service, operations including maintenance and cleaning.
 You also need a business plan on how you plan to tackle major issues.
 If there is no more running water, how are you going to fix it?
-Same for bed bugs, mice, or a sick cleaning team.
+Same for a broken amenity, mice, or a sick cleaning team.
 * Make sure to buy a property with unique advantages, such as a ski-in, ski-out chalet, an exclusive water feature (waterfall, private lake), breathtaking view of the landscape, or unique architecture such as treehouse or a glass house.
 There are thousands of lakefront chalets, or properties with a spa, swimming pool or volleyball court, and you will have to compete fiercely if you get one of these, possibly driving prices down.
 * Better yet, develop a unique story behind your Airbnb.
 Vacation properties with a genesis story and a community fare better than your average run-of-the-mill vacation property.
 * Have a plan to cut down costs.
 You might clean yourself.
 You could market your own website and leverage social media.
 You could build a property made of stainless steel so even toddlers or party goers  cannot break anything.